-SHA provided affordable housing to nearly 37,500 people in 2021, most of whom (85%) live within Seattle.
+SHA provided affordable housing to over 38,000 people in 20221, most of whom (86%) live within Seattle.
 SHA operates a variety of housing programs that include SHA owned/managed units, tenant-based rental assistance and collaborative housing units.

-In 2021, participants included approximately 12,000 children and 25,700 adults.
-Of the adult population, over 13,500 are seniors or people with disabilities.
-Over 80% of SHA households have annual incomes below 30% area median income, with a median household income of \$12,336 annually.
-In keeping with our mission, SHA also supports a wide range of community and supportive services for residents in areas such as employment services, housing stability, case management and youth activities.
+At the end of 2022, participants included approximately 9,700 children and 28,500 adults.
+Of the adult population, over 12,000 are seniors or people with disabilities.
+Eighty four percent (84%) of SHA households have annual incomes below 30% area median income, with a median household income of \$13,557 annually.
+In keeping with SHA's mission, the agency also supports a wide range of community and supportive services for residents in areas such as employment services, housing stability, case management and youth activities.

-Funding for the agency's activities comes from multiple sources including the HUD MTW Block Grant, special purpose HUD funds, other government grants, tenant rents and revenues from other activities.
+The majority of funding for SHA's activities comes from the Moving to Work (MTW) Block Grant from the US Department of Housing and Urban Development (HUD) (51% for 2022).
+Other sources of funds include special purpose HUD funds, other government grants, tenant rents and revenues from other activities.

-Overview of short-term and long-term MTW goals and objectives
+A. Overview of short-term and long-term MTW goals and objectives

 SHA's Strategic Plan, mission and values align with the three objectives of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
-In addition, SHA centers race and social justice in every decision it makes.
-Through the lens of these key principles and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.
+In addition, SHA has made a strong commitment to racial and social equity in its decision-making processes.
+From a foundation of these key principles and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.

+i.
 Short-term goals and objectives